Erika Camacho

-Erika Tatiana Camacho is a Mexican-born American mathematical biologist and professor of applied mathematics at Arizona State University.
+Erika Tatiana Camacho is a Mexican and American mathematical biologist and professor of mathematics at the University of Texas at San Antonio.

 She is a 2014 Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring (PAESMEM) awardee.
 She was taught and mentored in high school by Jaime Escalante, who was the subject of the movie Stand and Deliver.

 Education

-Camacho was born September 3, 1974 in Guadalajara, Mexico.
-She attended high school at Garfield High School from 1990–1993 where she was taught by Jaime Escalante.
-After graduating from Wellesley College, cum laude, with Bachelor of Arts degrees in mathematics and economics in 1997, she went to earn a PhD in applied mathematics from Cornell University in 2003 for her research on mathematical models of retinal dynamics.
+Camacho was born 3 September 1974, in Guadalajara, Mexico.
+She attended high school at Garfield High School from 1990 to 1993 where she was taught by Jaime Escalante.
+Being the first high school graduate in her family and a first generation college student.
+After graduating from Wellesley College, cum laude, with Bachelor of Arts degrees in mathematics and economics in 1997, she went to earn a PhD in applied mathematics at Cornell University in 2003 for her research on mathematical models of retinal dynamics.
+Camacho has also earned a Master of Science in Applied mathematics at Cornell University.

 Career

 After spending a year as a postdoc at Los Alamos National Laboratory, Camacho joined the faculty of the Department of Mathematics at Loyola Marymount University in 2004.
-She co-founded and co-directed the summer Research Experiences for Undergraduates, the Applied Mathematical Sciences Summer Research Institute (AMSSI), that ran from 2005–2007 with support from the National Science Foundation and the National Security Agency.
+She co-founded and co-directed the summer Research Experiences for Undergraduates, the Applied Mathematical Sciences Summer Research Institute (AMSSI), that ran from 2005 to 2007 with support from the National Science Foundation and the National Security Agency.
 Her research focuses on mathematical models of photoreceptors in the retina.
-In 2007, she moved to Arizona State University where she is a professor of applied mathematics.
+In 2007, she moved to Arizona State University where she worked as a professor of applied mathematics.
 In 2013–2014, she taught at MIT in the MLK Visiting Scholars program.
 She has served on numerous national boards including the Council of the American Mathematical Society (AMS), the Advisory Board of National Institute for Mathematical and Biological Synthesis (NIMBioS), and SACNAS Board of Directors.
+She served as an AMS Council member at large from 2018 to 2020.

 In September 2019 she began a 3-year rotation as a Program Director with the National Science Foundation.
 She was co-lead of the HSI Program and worked with the ADVANCE Program.
-She also served as a Program Director in the Racial Equity in STEM Program Description where she and the other Program Directors were awarded a 2022 Director’s Award for Superior Accomplishment: "For excellence, inclusion, collaboration, integrity, learning, transparency, and public service in creating and bringing to fruition the EHR Racial Equity in STEM Education Program Description, a timely idea whose impact may fundamentally change the scientific endeavor and NSF."
+She served as a Program Director in the Racial Equity in STEM Program Description where she and the other Program Directors were awarded a 2022 Director's Award for Superior Accomplishment: "For excellence, inclusion, collaboration, integrity, learning, transparency, and public service in creating and bringing to fruition the EHR Racial Equity in STEM Education Program Description, a timely idea whose impact may fundamentally change the scientific endeavor and NSF."